gotoariel/folium-demo/README.md

 # folium-demo

-A simple Flask app that demonstrates some basic Folium functionality using the WMATA API.
+A barebones Flask app that demonstrates some basic Folium functionality using the WMATA API.

 A Jupyter notebook (`demo.ipynb`) goes into more depth, with more examples using GeoJSON and the Walk Score API.
 An HTML version of the notebook is available as `demo.html`.

+This repo is meant to showcase possibilities, not best practices.
+Don't judge me.

 ## Environment